Path

 Sara Bakewell, in her elucidation in The Guardian, sheds light on Montaigne's unique perspective: "One of Montaigne's cherished pastimes was envisioning the world through various perspectives, ...
 At home, he extended this habit of leaping into different viewpoints to include other species.
 When he engaged with his cat, he mused, 'Who knows if I am not a pastime to her more than she is to me?'
 He effortlessly adopted her perspective in relation to himself, just as he inhabited his own perspective in relation to her.

 Observing his dog twitching in sleep, he envisioned the dog conjuring a disembodied hare to chase in its dreams—a hare devoid of fur or bones, yet as real in the dog's mind as Montaigne's own images of Paris or Rome were when he dreamt of those cities.
 This insight into the inner worlds of animals was groundbreaking in Montaigne's era and remains extraordinary today.
-It implies an acceptance that other animals are much like us, combined with an ability to wonder how differently they might perceive the world."
-In conclusion, Montaigne's profound reflections urge us to acknowledge the consciousness of animals and contemplate the intricate web of shared reality between humans and the animal kingdom, shedding light on the remarkable similarities and distinctions in how we perceive the world.
+It implies an acceptance that other animals are much like us, combined with an ability to wonder how differently they might perceive the world.

 Explore, Engage, Elevate: Navigate Back to the Portfolio Gallery